Frequently Asked Advising Questions

 I have questions about withdrawing from a course during the semester.
 Where do I go for information?

-Please visit the OSA webpage with a list of registration frequently asked questions at the following address: http://www.pace.edu/osa/registration/registration-faqs
+Please visit the Registrar's webpage with a list of registration frequently asked questions at the following address: https://www.pace.edu/registrar/registration

 How can I change my major or degree program?